GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 The examples require device credentials for the Google Cloud IoT Core MQTT bridge, including the device's private key.
 For more information on credentials, see [Creating public/private key pairs](https://cloud.google.com/iot/docs/how-tos/credentials/keys) in the Cloud IoT Core documentation.

 To securely connect to Cloud IoT Core, the [Google Root CA PEM file](https://pki.google.com/roots.pem) must be in the example directory.
-The Google Root CA PEM file is included in the build process.
+The `make` process downloads the Google Root CA PEM file to the example directory.

 ### Cross-compilation